 Just like adults, some babies naturally produce more earwax than others, but most little ones usually have very efficient self-cleaning ears.
 Their earwax gradually builds up over time, dries out and then naturally moves to the outer ear where it falls out.

-A baby's earwax can be brown, yellow, or black in colour.
+A baby's earwax can be brown, yellow, or black in color.
 The texture of it may be sticky and moist or dry and flaky, but it shouldn’t smell bad.

 It coats the outer third of the ear canal and repels water and traps dust and germs to stop them from reaching the eardrum.